dgMARK: Decoding-Guided Watermarking for Diffusion Language Models: Additional Results

 \subsection{Robustness against Post-editing Attacks}

-\paragraph{Distributions of Parity-Matching Ratios.} \Cref{fig:insertion,fig:deletion,fig:substitution} show the distributions of window-level parity-matching ratios under random token insertion, deletion, and substitution attacks, respectively.
+\textbf{Distributions of Parity-Matching Ratios.} \Cref{fig:insertion,fig:deletion,fig:substitution} show the distributions of window-level parity-matching ratios under random token insertion, deletion, and substitution attacks, respectively.
+The parity-matching ratio measures the proportion of tokens within a sliding window that satisfy the parity condition (i.e., $y_i \in \mathcal{G}_i$).
 For insertions and deletions, parity shifts cause multimodality in the matching ratios, providing an indicator of watermark presence.
 In contrast, under substitutions, the distribution of matching ratios tends to resemble the intact distribution of watermarked text.
 Consequently, across all three perturbation types, the distribution of matching ratios for watermarked text remains distinguishable from that of non-watermarked text.

 \textbf{Comparison with Existing Methods.} \Cref{fig:newroc} presents ROC curves comparing dgMARK with existing watermarking schemes, including KGW and PATTERN-MARK. dgMARK outputs lower-PPL text while achieving detection performance comparable to existing methods and demonstrating notable robustness to random substitution attacks.